Pregnancy Back Pain

 Heat and Symptom Relief

 Heat over the lower back, rather than the abdomen, may ease muscle tightness.
-For broader consumer guidance, see the Australian Pregnancy, Birth and Baby information on backache in pregnancy.
+Your physiotherapist can also explain pacing strategies, support positions, and movement modifications that suit your stage of pregnancy.

 Is Pregnancy Back Pain Normal?